 - Enhanced seismic resilience: The new filtration facility and the pipelines connecting the filtration facility to the existing water supply system will be designed to modern seismic standards and will be key components of a more resilient water system.

 - Filtration helps prepare us for fire and other emergencies: The new filtration facility will help reduce our risk and enable Bull Run water to be used safely after a fire or other emergency puts ash, silt, debris, or other contaminants in the water.

-- Investing wisely now to position us for future water quality regulations: We’re applying for a low-cost Water Infrastructure Finance and Innovation Act financing to help build the projects and are designing the treatment facilities to support future state and federal regulations.
+- Investing wisely now to position us for future water quality regulations: We're using low-cost, long-term Water Infrastructure Finance and Innovation Act financing to help build the projects and are designing the treatment facilities to support future state and federal regulations.

 Project Funding and Affordability

 We're committed to making wise investments in the future of our drinking water.
 The Bull Run Treatment Projects are funded through business and residential customer rates and by borrowing money over time.
 To keep water rates affordable, we're smoothing water bill impacts from the Bull Run Treatment Projects over time, so bills increase gradually.
 We also continue to seek efficiencies in bureau operations and programs and explore financing options throughout the life of the projects.

 Low-cost, Long-term Federal Financing